Ashburton Aerodrome

 Ashburton Aerodrome (IATA: ASG, ICAO: NZAS) is a small airport 2 NM to the east of Ashburton township on the east coast of the South Island, New Zealand.
 Newmans Air operated a Christchurch to Queenstown service via Ashburton in the 1980s which allowed skiers to connect to the nearby skifield of Mt.
 Hutt.
 Currently there are no scheduled services operating to Ashburton.

+The airfield is home to the Ashburton Aviation Museum, containing a collection of around 40 military and civilian aircraft and related displays.

+The Ashburton District Council, as owner, increased fees in 2023/24 for users of the airport as part of the long term development plan.
+It was claimed that the increase in fees led to a drop of 1700 aircraft movements.
+The Aviation Museum also raised concerns about their viability because of a 75% increase in rental charges.